Why We Walk

 Regardless of how this came about, it doesn’t have to stay that way.
 Awareness is the key to helping those who need it and making the necessary progress to cure these diseases.
 We have work to do.

 One of the many ways to spread awareness is to participate in a community event like a Take Steps walk.
 Take steps is a family-oriented non-competitive walk event that brings communities together to help with this critical mission.
-To learn more, watch this Why We Walk video.
+To learn more, watch the Why We Walk video.

 We walk because we are not alone.